Brown Grand Theatre: Restoration

 Restoration was completed in 1980.
 The theatre was returned to its original 1907 splendor with 650 seats.
 The Brown Grand Theatre now serves as a tourist attraction and performing arts / community center for Concordia and North Central Kansas.

 Restoration included replacement seats, restoration of all walls and artistic work, updating of lighting system, addition of air conditioning, and many other enhancements.
 The restoration project has put the theatre today to be unique among theatres.

 On September 17, 2007, the Brown Grand celebrated its 100th birthday with community events lasting over several days.
 The event coincided with the opening of the National Orphan Train Museum also in Concordia.

 Drop curtain

 Original

-On opening night in 1907, Earl Brown unveiled a magnificent drop curtain reproduction of a Horace Vernet painting.
-The curtain, entitled Napoleon at Austerlitz, was presented as a gift to Colonel Brown from his son in recognition of his father's contribution to the community and to the Brown Grand Theatre, his crowning achievement.
+On opening night in 1907, Earl Brown unveiled a drop curtain reproduction of a Horace Vernet painting.
+The curtain, entitled Napoleon at Austerlitz, was presented as a gift to Colonel Brown from his son in recognition of his father's contribution to the community and to the Brown Grand Theatre.

 The original curtain still hangs above the stage but saw little use during the theatre's motion picture years.
 A 1967 tornado caused extensive water damage to the roof over the stage.
 The rain that accompanied the tornado permanently stained and streaked the already faded and brittle painting.